-The first step to take when planning a funeral liturgy is to consult one of our priests or speak with our Office Manager.
-This may be done by contacting the Parish Office at 313.885.8855.
-Additionally, the clergy person who will be conducting the funeral service would like to meet with a family member(s) in advance to discuss special memories or requests of the deceased.
+The first step to take when planning a funeral liturgy is to consult one of our priests or speak with our Theresa Sommer.
+This may be done by contacting the Parish Office at 313.885.8855 x149.
+Additionally, the clergy member who will be conducting the funeral service would like to meet with a family member(s) in advance to discuss special memories or requests of the deceased.

 I am interested in purchasing a niche in the St. Paul Columbarium.
 What should I do?

-Please contact Mrs. Mary Anne Perry, Columbarium and Cemetery Coordinator, at 313.885.8855 for information on niche availability and costs.
-She is in the office on Tuesdays and Wednesdays from 9:00am until 2:00pm.
+Please email Theresa Sommer, Columbarium and Cemetery Coordinator, or call her at 313.885.8855 x149, for information on niche availability and costs.
+Theresa is in the office on Mondays, Tuesdays, Wednesdays, and Fridays; from 9:00 am until 3:00 pm.